Each year on April 23rd we celebrate National Lost Dog Awareness Day.

 Right Click and Copy the Image Below and save to your computer and post on Instagram or Facebook:

-- Shelters can hold a free or reduced cost microchip clinic to promote more pets being microchipped.
+- Shelters and vet clinics can hold a free or reduced cost microchip clinic to promote more pets being microchipped.
 Microchips should include free registration at the time of implant for the best effect.

 With your help we can share and reinforce the message that “Not all stray dogs are homeless dogs”.